 You want to start your own business in the beautiful province of Ontario and not sure where to start?
-You’re at the right place.
-At Little Dragon Media, we know a thing or two about registering a new business in Ontario, as we’ve been working with new Ontario business owners for over a decade now, to help them kickstart their marketing efforts with services such as Google Ads and SEO campaigns.
+You're at the right place.
+At Little Dragon Media, we know a thing or two about registering a new business in Ontario, as we've been working with new Ontario business owners for over a decade now, helping them kickstart their marketing efforts with services such as Google Ads and SEO campaigns.

 NOTE: We recommend Ownr by RBC to register and incorporate your business.
 Read our review of Ownr.

-Registering and incorporating a new business in Ontario Canada involves several steps to ensure your business is properly set up and compliant with federal, provincial, and municipal regulations.
-Here’s a simplified guide for those willing to take the plunge:
+Registering and incorporating a new business in Ontario involves several steps to ensure your business is properly set up and compliant with federal, provincial, and municipal regulations.
+Here's a simplified guide for those willing to take the plunge:

 While you're at it, you should register your domain name as well if you plan to launch a website for your brand.
 I generally recommend .com or .ca domain TLDs for Canadian businesses, depending on whether they plan to target Canadian or international markets.
 You can use a service like GoDaddy to register your domain name.
 The CIRA is also a great resource for Canadian domains.